imerkle/arweave-ipfs/README.md

 This library is written closely to the official ipfs js library and provides easy integration with existing ipfs apps to permapin their data in arweave.

+## Features

+- Checks for duplicate hashes before pinning
+- Supports multiple hashes in one request
+- Native library with no dependency on centralized servers
+- Highly customizable options

 ## Install